CastielWong/DesignPatterns/src/Observer/README.md

 ## Push vs Pull
-Note that the notified orders are different between Push and Pull mode due to the different implemntations.
+Note that the notified orders are different between Push and Pull mode due to the different implementations.
 One of the disadvantage of `java.util.Observable` is that it's a class other than an interface, which constrains its reusage and flexibility.